Class 1 - Introduction, listening and Fundamentals

 Baroque Instrumental Music

-Up to this point in the course we have been listening almost exclusively to vocal music, and with the connection to the hegemony of the church and the emphasis on music being a vessel for the meaning of the sung text, instrumental music in the medieval and renaissance eras was not as important as vocal music, or at least not as well preserved.
-In the baroque era, however, instrumental music began to be taken much more seriously and a wide range of instrumental musical forms arose.
+Up to this point in the course we have been listening almost exclusively to vocal music, and with the connection to the hegemony of the church and the emphasis on music being a vessel for the meaning of the sung text, instrumental music in the medieval and renaissance eras was less prominent, or at least not as well preserved.
+In the Baroque era, however, instrumental music began to be taken much more seriously and a wide range of instrumental musical forms arose.
 This may also relate to technology and the greater availability of high quality instruments like the harpsichord and the family of bowed stringed instruments that we still use today.
+Furthermore, musical notation at this point had become firmly established and looked more-or-less as it does today, allowing for more complex and elaborate instrumental music.

 An introduction to J.S.
 Bach (1865-1750) from Listen (p.224)